TV discussion: Does Schedule 7 of the Terrorism Act 2000 need reform?

 The High Court judgment on Mirand mentioned above points out that travellers passing through national borders are in a different situation from individuals walking on the streets of our cities.

 The Home Office recently held a detailed consultation on the Schedule 7 powers.
 I have since looked at the Government's response document at the link.
 It sets out the changes the Government is planning to make.
+[Unfortunately, since this page was created, the video has changed status and can no longer be watched.
+I have left the page up in case it becomes available again in future but I have deleted the videos.]

 The first half of the programme, which I did not appear on, was focused more on the specific issues surrounding David Miranda.
 The panellists in that session were: